Death Wish II: Plot

 Ochoa follows Paul, who is tailing the three remaining gang members.
 He follows them to an abandoned park, where an arms and drug deal is underway.
 A sniper scouts Paul and attempts to kill him.
 Ochoa warns Paul and fatally shoots the sniper.
 Ochoa is mortally wounded by Nirvana, and Paul wounds Punkcut and kills Cutter and another dealer.
 The arms dealer tries to get away, but Paul shoots and causes his car to drive off a cliff and explode.
 Nirvana escapes.
 Ochoa tells Paul to avenge him and dies.
 Paul escapes, and Punkcut dies from his injuries after giving information about Nirvana to the police.

-Paul learns from one of Geri's colleagues Fred McKenzie that the police are preparing a tactical unit to capture Nirvana.
-He obtains a police scanner and, by monitoring police radio traffic, finds out when and where the arrest is going to take place.
+Paul learns from one of Geri's colleagues, Fred McKenzie, that the police are preparing a tactical unit to capture Nirvana.
+He obtains a police scanner and, by monitoring police radio traffic, learns when and where the arrest will take place.
 He drives to the location to kill Nirvana, who, under the influence of PCP, slashes his arm and stabs officers while trying to escape.
 Tried and found criminally insane, he is sent to a mental institution.

-Geri is writing a story about the case and capital punishment and takes Paul to the hospital to meet Dr. Clark, who is treating Nirvana.
-While there, Paul steals another doctor's identification card and uses it to forge a fake ID to enter the asylum and confront Nirvana.
+Geri is writing a story about the case and capital punishment, and takes Paul to the hospital to meet Dr. Clark, who is treating Nirvana.
+While there, Paul steals another doctor's ID card and uses it to forge a fake ID to enter the asylum and confront Nirvana.
 After repeatedly stabbing Paul with a shiv, Nirvana ends up plunging his arm into a high-voltage panel.
 Paul turns it on, fatally electrocuting him.

 Donald Kay, an orderly, recognizes Paul from the newspaper coverage of Carol's murder, and gives him three minutes to escape before he rings the alarm.
 Geri goes to Paul's house and finds out that he made a fake doctor's ID.
 Upon hearing a news report of Nirvana's death on the radio, she realizes that Paul really is the vigilante that Ochoa claimed him to be.
 She takes off her engagement ring and leaves Paul, who arrives home moments later.

 Months later, Paul attends a presentation of his building design for the radio station.
-Cass invites him to a launch party, but questions why Paul always seems to be unavailable in the evenings and never takes any phone calls.
-When Paul accepts the invitation he answers, "What else would I be doing?"
+Cass invites him to a launch party, but questions why Paul always seems unavailable in the evenings and never takes phone calls.
+When Paul accepts the invitation, he answers, "What else would I be doing?"
 Paul returns to the streets at night and continues his killing spree.